yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 Duration: 20 minutes

-In this exercise, you will create and configure a load balancer to distribute load between the web servers.
+In this exercise, you will create and configure a load balancer to distribute the load between the web servers.

-### Task 1: Create a load balancer to distribute load between the web servers
+### Task 1: Create a load balancer to distribute the load between the web servers

 1. In the Azure portal, from the home page navigation, select **Load balancers**, then select **+ Create**.